CZ-NIC/convey/README.md

 # Convey

-Input: Any CSV that has IP or URL column.
+Input: Any CSV that has column with IP addresses or URLs.
 Output: Set of CSV grouped by country AND/OR abusemail related to IPs.
 These CSVs can be automatically send by your OTRS.